noorannooran/exams/Security/review.md

 	- exploit a vulnerability to gain access to resources
   - **transitive access**
 	- System 1 can access System 2, System 2 can access System 3, System 1 can access System 3
+	- Microsoft Active Directory
+	  0 all domains trust each other in two-way transitive trust

 ## Host, Application and Data Security